 Just like with any room in your house, condensation in the loft is caused by excess warm moisture in the air as a result of poor ventilation.
 Our top reasons for condensation occurring in a loft space are described down below:

 Loft insulation has a number of benefits which are well documented.
 These benefits include reduced energy bill costs and making your property warmer in the winter months.
 However, if the insulation has not been fitted correctly this can lead to condensation problems.

 The reason for this is that while insulation can keep your home warm, if the warm air can’t circulate properly it has to go somewhere.
 The moisture laden air will come into cold surfaces in the loft and condense into water which will cause condensation to occur.
+Condensation could over time lead to dampness in the loft.
 Property owners often suffer from condensation from poor insulation in the loft so make sure you when you contact a contractor, they are fully qualified to carry out the work.